 In addition to places available for boys already in the College, the Governing Body will make available a further 20 places for boys from other schools.
-The normal requirement for entry on to 6th form is 5 GCSE grade 5s with grade 6 expected in most subjects to be studied in Year 12.
+The normal requirement for entry to the 6th Form is 5 GCSE grade 6s with grade 6 expected in most subjects to be studied in Year 12.